JuliaDynamics/DrWatson.jl/paper/paper.md

 * **Running & listing simulations**: Tools for producing tables of existing simulations/results, adding new simulation results to the tables, preparing batch parameter containers, and more.

 The next section illustrates these categories.
 For a more thorough explanation, the reader is referred to DrWatson's main documentation.

+Please note that DrWatson is not a data management system and provides only basic data management functionality that remains self-contained in a single scientific project.
+One of our main future goals is to integrate DrWatson with a Relational Data Management System, specifically CaosDB [@Fitschen2019], which had been developed specifically to handle large data bases connecting several scientific projects.

 # Typical workflow with DrWatson
 In this section we demonstrate how using DrWatson makes the typical scientific workflow faster, more robust, and easily reproducible.